 It's rare to find a bargain basement flip flop that will hold up to any abuse, but the NeedBo NDB is just that.
 While these certainly don't have the durability of the burlier models in this review, they are pretty comfortable and worlds better than your average cheapo flip.
 They will surely hold up for your next vacation, and if you lose them, it's not that big of a deal because they cost about as much as taking your significant other out on a cheap date.

 While the NeedBo is surprisingly good, there are some clear downsides to purchasing a budget flip flop.
 The lightweight materials are bound to break down quicker than other more durable options, such as dense rubber or leather.
 Our main tester found that the nylon toe post is not as soft as those on more expensive contenders; therefore, it's not as comfortable over a long distance.
 Also, the footbed is a bit slippery when wet.
 Taking all that into account, you could realistically purchase three pairs of NeedBo's for the cost of most others in this review.
 So, if cost is your primary factor, these popularly priced slippers will do the trick.
-If you want something more durable, we love the Olukai Ohana for its versatility and good traction.
+If you're looking for a bit more traction, the Kiiu Thong Sandals are worth considering.
+They aren't great for social gatherings, but they are comfortable.
+If you want something more durable and aesthetically pleasing, we love the Olukai Ohana for its versatility and good traction.

 The Birkenstock Arizona Soft Footbed is a version of the classic Arizona that reaffirms they're among the most comfortable footwear options available today.
 For over 50 years, Birkenstock has offered some version of this slide-in scandal, and they've rightfully stood the test of time, blending functionality and style seamlessly.
 After a few days of use, the cork footbed molded to our feet, providing a custom fit that kept our testers happy even after long days on the go.
 This model within the Arizona lineup offers a layer of latex foam in the footbed, improving upon an already top-notch design by adding cushion in concert with the firmer cork material.
 The suede foot straps were effective in securing our feet, even in uneven terrain, and the EVA outsole offered decent traction in most of our testing settings.
 Keep this option on your finals list as a comfy slide-in that's both capable and fashionable.

 The Arizona isn't meant to be submerged in water, and even the manufacturer strongly recommends keeping them from getting wet due to concerns with the integrity of the sealant and potential color changes.
 At GearLab, we still investigated this firsthand and found the footbed lost some of its suppleness, and the upper had some mild discoloration.
 Besides a few considerations, this footwear offers unparalleled comfort and is highly functional for non-water activities.
 The Birkenstock Arizona is one of the most pricey options in our whole lineup.
 Fortunately, you get what you pay for, and this well-constructed sandal is made to last.
-If this model is out of your price range, take a look at the Cushionaire Lane Cork Footbed, which has a similar aesthetic but is not nearly as comfortable.
+If this model is out of your price range, take a look at the Cushionaire Lane Cork Footbed.
+They have a similar aesthetic but fall short of the Arizona Soft's Traction, support, and comfort.

 The Teva Pajaro is more akin to a hiking sandal than a flip flop.
 The sole is made for all-terrain traction.
 The wide straps are made from textile and leather and comfortably hug the foot, whether wet or dry.
 We hiked miles and miles in these hybrids and concluded that they are the most comfortable and versatile when it comes to long hikes or even backpacking.
 The wide straps were the best at protecting our feet against pokey brush, making them more versatile than your average beachwear, all without rubbing.